Stock, ETF, and options order routing

 We have relationships with several market makers, and our routing system is designed to automatically prioritize sending your order to a market maker that’s likely to give you the best execution, based on historical performance.

 A quality execution means getting you the best price reasonably available on any order you place.

-Our systems are built to automatically send your order to the market maker most likely to give you the best price, based on historical performance.
-In addition, the majority of our orders are filled at the National Best Bid and Offer (NBBO) or better, which means most customers are, at a minimum, receiving the best available bid or ask price.
+The majority of our orders are filled at the National Best Bid and Offer (NBBO) or better, which means most customers are, at a minimum, receiving the best publicly available bid or ask price.
 We also perform regular, rigorous reviews of the execution quality our customers receive, looking at factors like execution price, speed, and price improvement.

-You can read more detail about our execution quality here.
+You can read more details about our execution quality on our website.

 Are you incentivized to route orders to one market maker over another?

-How do you structure the rebates you receive from market makers?
+How do you calculate the rebates you receive from market makers?

 We earn a percentage of the bid-ask spread, or the difference between the highest price to buy (bid) and the lowest price to sell (ask) the equity, at the time of execution.
-Spread is determined by the National Best Bid and Offer (NBBO) published spread.
+The spread is determined by the National Best Bid and Offer (NBBO).